-The online Master of Engineering in Engineering Management (MEEM) is designed for experienced engineering professionals who want to develop superior skills in managing engineering projects, products and services.
+The master’s in engineering management online is designed for experienced engineers who want to develop superior skills in managing engineering projects, products and services.

-Offered by the J.B.
-Speed School of Engineering at the University of Louisville, the Engineering Management online master’s degree builds upon the mathematical and analytical expertise gained during your bachelor’s degree in order to enrich your engineering and management skills, and expand the professional opportunities available to you.
-Gain the proper credentials and knowledge to take charge of complex engineering projects, play an active role in the development of your organization’s structure, move into managerial positions and increase your earnings.
+UofL’s online engineering management degree builds on your current knowledge and experience to expand the professional opportunities available to you.
+Gain the credentials and knowledge you need to take charge of complex engineering projects, play an active role in the development of your organization, move into leadership roles and increase your earnings—delivered through accelerated 8-week terms and 100% online courses, giving you the flexibility you need to balance work and life with earning a high-quality engineering education.

 Complete this degree on your own time through fully online coursework and learning tools.Learn More